THIS MODULE CAN BE TAKEN AS PART OF THE ADVANCED DIPLOMA PROGRAMME

 LOCATION FOR THE PRACTICUM

-Our canine practicums will take place in (or near to) the beautiful New Forest District, UK.
+Our canine practicums will take place in (or near) the beautiful New Forest District, UK.
 We are also exploring a facility in Canada.

-If you are interested in taking this module as standalone CPD, please click on the fish to contact us today.
-Applications are ongoing due to the part-online nature of the content.
+If you are interested in taking this module as a standalone CPD course, please click on the fish to contact us today.